|

 Topics Covered: Design and analysis of algorithms for geometric problems.
 Topics include proof of lower bounds, convex hulls, searching and point location, plane sweep and arrangements of lines, Voronoi diagrams, intersection problems, decomposition and partitioning, farthest-pairs and closest-pairs, rectilinear computational geometry.

-PREREQUISITE: Computer Science 160 or consent.
+PREREQUISITE: Computer Science 160 or a 100+ level Mathematics Course or Graduate Standing.

 Homework |